3PL, 4PL, and 5PL can seem quite confusing. Learn more about first-party through 5th party logistics.

 2. Your 3PL provider is not measuring and reviewing KPIs

 As a growing D2C, you’re likely monitoring your shipping KPIs but if your 3PL is not, that might be reason enough to consider changing your shipping strategy and look for a new 3PL.
-It’s important to work with a 3PL that understands how KPIs affect the bottom line and know when and how to make improvements to reach your goals.
+It’s important to work with a 3PL that understands how KPIs affect the bottom line and knows when and how to make improvements to reach your goals.

 3. Your 3PL isn’t able to deliver the ecommerce demands of your customers